chchch/quick-palaeographer/README.md

 6. You can save your annotations in JSON format with the Export button.
 7. You can load your annotations again later (they are also autosaved).
 8. You can open your annotations in a new window (button in the top-right corner) and then save the complete webpage (`Save Page As...` in your browser).
 Then you can edit it, for example, in LibreOffice Writer.

+## Example

+There is an example image in the `example/` directory, along with annotations.
+To look at the example, download both the JPEG image and the annotations in JSON format.
+Load the image in Quick palaeographer.
+Then, load the annotation file with the Import button.

+The example image is the recto side of the second folio from Sanscrit 611, an *Amarakośa* manuscript in old Bengali script.
+The image is courtesy of the BnF.